Resident Evil 6 (Xbox 360) Review

 Resident Evil 6

-During my first play through I barely scratched the surface of the new skill system and upon completing the third campaign I was totally surprised when an additional campaign was unlocked.
-I won’t tell you who the campaign is focused on but you’ll be glad when you see it, because it will probably answer some questions you’ll have at the end of the main game.
-I’m glad that Capcom has decided to innovate and evolve RE6 rather than remaining stuck with the archaic gameplay that frustrated more than it delighted.
+I’m glad that Capcom decided to innovate and evolve Resident Evil 6 rather than stick with the archaic gameplay that frustrated more than it delighted.
 I can now consider this series redeemed.
-Resident Evil 6 is a fantastic game, with an extremely compelling and twisty story and has just the right mix of experiences to satisfy long time, and more recent, fans of the series.
-You can buy this game without hesitation, it’s an amazing amount of fun whether you’re playing solo or with a friend.
+Resident Evil 6 is a fantastic game, with an extremely gripping and twisty story, and has just the right mix of experiences to satisfy long-time and newer fans of the series.
+You can buy this game without hesitation, it’s an amazing amount of fun whether you play solo or with a friend.

 Final Thoughts